Pseudo-Lab/pseudodiffusers/_sources/docs/review/zero123.md

 - **Last updated on Jan.
 10, 2025**
 ```

+# Zero 1-to-3

-# Abstract : Zero-shot One Image to 3D Object
+## Abstract : Zero-shot One Image to 3D Object

 ---